dime-coin/electrum-dimecoin/contrib/osx/README_macos.md

-# Running Electrum from source on macOS (development version)
+# Running Electrum-Dime from source on macOS (development version)

 ## Prerequisites